czrpb/networkanalysis/glossary.md

 Degree centrality measures the node's importance on the number of edges it has.

 $$C^{D}_{i} = \frac {d(i)} {n-1} $$

+### Distance

+Distance the count of edges in a path between 2 nodes.

+Aliases: *Length*

 ### Dyad